tfiedlerdev/pretraining-aware-hotprot/README.md

 ### Data
 We have prepared a ZIP archive containing
 - all data required for generating our train and validation sets
-- a pretrained model
+- a pretrained model for ESM and ProtT5 representations
-- ESM per protein representation for all sequences in our train/validation set with a length < 700
+- ESM per protein representation for all sequences in our train/validation/test set with a length < 700
+- ProtT5 per protein representation for all sequences in our train/validation/test set with a length < 700

 1. Run data setup script: `bash setup_data.sh`.
 If this does not work, manually download the ZIP via [this link](https://drive.google.com/file/d/13g7uIYPGf45KcNRUXKzuCM_i4aibzu4X/view?usp=sharing) and unzip the contents to the working directory (`unzip data.zip -d .`)
 2. Generate our train/test set by executing all cells in [`create_datasets.ipynb`](data_analysis_generation/create_datasets.ipynb) Jupyter Notebook